SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 - Profile -> ROLE* mapping: the user's domain profile (`ApplicationUser.userProfile.userType`is mapped into a `ROLE*`authority.
 Example: a profile value`TRADER`becomes`ROLE_TRADER`.
 The service also adds normalised aliases such as `ROLE_MIDDLE_OFFICE`when the profile contains`MO`or`MIDDLE` so controller checks that expect the canonical role succeed.
 - Privilege -> authority mapping: privileges stored in `UserPrivilege`/`Privilege` are mapped into plain authorities (for example `TRADE_VIEW`).
 Mapping them as plain authorities allows the codebase to use either `hasRole('TRADER')` or `hasAuthority('TRADE_VIEW')` depending on the check's intent.
 The service also adds aliases when the DB uses different names (for example `READ_TRADE` is aliased to `TRADE_VIEW`).
-- Deny-by-default: the service returns whatever authorities it can compute from the DB.
+- Deny-by-default: the service returns whatever authorities it can calculate from the DB.
 If a user has no privileges recorded, the authority set may be empty (only role-derived authorities may be present).
 Programmatic checks that use `hasPrivilege(...)` must therefore be defensive and assume absence of an authority means deny.

 Why this mattered for the 403 problems